unredacted-word/spectacle/book/glossary.md

 but progresses along a fixed trajectory to the horizon.
 This is the time of permanent agricultural settlements, villages, towns, and cities.
 This new form of irreversible time is irreversible in that it assumes the accumulation of knowledge can only develop with a forward trajectory.
-For more on this subject, see Braudel, F., 1982.

 ### lived time (_temps vécu_)